CABLE-LSM/.github/profile/README.md

 This README is intended for news about changes and testing in the CABLE-LSM organization, including news about test repositories.

+## 2024-01-18

+### CABLE-svn-archive
+The [CABLE-svn-archive](https://github.com/CABLE-LSM/CABLE-svn-archive) repository is an almost complete read-only copy of the previous CABLE Subversion archive, including its change history.

 ## 2023-11-28

 ### CABLE